tuur/tuur/README.md

 ### Hi there 👋

-I use github to post code (and in some cases data) from published research papers (mostly on NLP).
+I use github to share code (and in some cases data) from published research papers (mostly on NLP).
 If you run into issues or have questions regarding the code or data (or papers) feel free to send an email!

 Cheers,